 - On the portal homepage, click on the “Country” link.
 You will be redirected to the countries search page.
 Type “Greece” into the search box provided.

 - From the results, click on Greece, which will open the Greek country report.
-As you can see this country report is rather large.
-You might well find the information it provides about Greece’s Holocaust history, its archival situation and the research EHRI performed relevant.
+As you can see, this country report is rather large, and you might find the information it provides about Greece’s Holocaust history, its archival situation and the research EHRI performed relevant.
 However, here we want to find archival institutions that are located in Thessaloniki.
 To do this, you need to find the searchable list of all Greek institutions that is provided at the bottom of the country report.
 Rather than scrolling-down the long page, you might want to use the table of content on the right-hand side of the screen.
-Simply click on the link “xy institutions”
+Simply click on the link “43 Institutions”.

 - Enter “Thessaloniki” in the search box provided.
 The result-set will list all Greek archival institutions that mention the term “Thessaloniki”.
 (As of February 2017, you would have thus retrieved 14 institutions).